Calathea spp.

 Zone 10-12 families with pets often rotate plants indoors year-round, and Calathea is one of the safer picks for cats and dogs.

-Zone 11 homes that already grow mildly toxic plants like dieffenbachia or colorful croton can mix Calathea in the same room to add patterned foliage without adding another risk.
+Zone 11 homes that already grow mildly toxic plants like dieffenbachia can mix Calathea in the same room to add patterned foliage without adding another risk.
+Croton belongs on a higher-risk shelf if pets chew leaves.

 Zone 10 apartments with small kids still benefit from keeping pots off the floor, even with low-toxicity plants, to avoid soil spills and leaf shredding.